Shevonne Hunt is the host of Kinderling Conversation.

 Hosting parties is not part of my parenting repertoire

 How do people do this?
-Two of my besties always host the most amazing birthday parties with themed cakes, food, party bags and a host of old school games for the kids.
-Tin my opinion they are super-human Mums.
-Actually, that’s a super power I would definitely choose, the ability to do awesome kids parties.
+Two of my besties always host the most amazing birthday parties with themed cakes, food, party bags and a host of old-school games for the kids.
+In my opinion, they are super-human mums.
+Actually, that’s a super-power I would definitely choose, the ability to do awesome kids' parties.

 I am also very aware that this is my problem, and not a situation generated by my kids.